 You will come to the crossroads junction with Molesey Park Road/Island Farm Road, and if you have sharp eyes may be reassured by the sight of masts on the horizon: the reservoir is visible from here.
 Go straight over (South).

-If you are towing a dinghy, turn left after the cattle grid for the unloading area, but please move your car to the parking spaces on the right as soon as possible.
+There is now a car parking area on the right of this photograph.
+If you are towing a dinghy, turn left after the cattle grid for the unloading area, but please move your car to the parking spaces on the right or out to the car park as soon as possible.